 The calendar dashboard in SocialPilot acts as the central hub for managing all the content scheduled for the accounts connected to the workspace.
 You can plan your tweets on the calendar itself, creating drafts on the dates you want to publish them.

 The most notable feature of SocialPilot, though, is the bulk scheduling feature.
 Using this, you can schedule up to 500 posts for multiple social media accounts in one go.
-All that is required of you is you put your content and account information in a CSV file and upload it to the platform.
+All that is required of you is that you put your content and account information in a CSV file and upload it to the platform.

-AI Assitant and Content Organization:
+AI Assistant and Content Organization:

 SocialPilot has an AI Assistant that enables users to create captions and hashtags and post ideas fairly easily.
-It provides a prompt template that can help generate engaging captions perfectly suited for X/Twitter.
-You can even select from the tonal filters to match the tone of the captions to that of your brand.
+It provides a prompt template that can help generate engaging captions perfectly suited for X. You can even select from the tonal filters to match the tone of the captions to that of your brand.

 Detailed Analytics and Reporting:

-These metrics can be made into custom reports, downloaded as PDFs and scheduled to be shared with stakeholders periodically.
+These metrics can be made into custom reports, downloaded as PDFs, and scheduled to be shared with stakeholders periodically.

 Content Approval and Team Collaboration Workflows: